If a child or young person is having extreme and ongoing behaviour challenges, your local Behaviour Support team can help.

 - puts an immediate plan in place which will link to an effective and sustained behaviour plan

 The Interim Response Fund can be used to provide additional resources to schools when a student’s challenging behaviour reaches a crisis point.
 This fund is available to keep students engaged in learning following a significantly challenging behavioural event.
 It gives funding for a short term response while a more comprehensive intervention plan is developed.

 Traumatic Incident Teams deal with supporting schools and early learning services following a crisis or emergency, whether caused by people, or by natural disasters.
 Traumatic Incidents are those that impact on the functioning and wellbeing of those involved with the school and its systems.

 A small number of children and young people who have highly complex and challenging behavioural, social, and/or learning needs will need extra help and support through the Ministry’s Intensive Wraparound Service (IWS).

 Other behaviour supports

-Positive Behaviour for Learning (PB4L) (external link) supports schools to promote positive behaviour and create inclusive learning environments that foster well-being and achievement for all children and young people.
+Positive Behaviour for Learning (PB4L) supports schools to promote positive behaviour and create inclusive learning environments that foster well-being and achievement for all children and young people.
 There are a number of programmes available to improve the behaviour and wellbeing of children and young people.

 The PB4L Incredible Years programmes provide teachers and parents/caregivers of children aged 3-8 years with approaches to help promote positive behaviour and social skills, creating a more positive learning environment for students.